PaulNovack/PHP-ZeroMQAsyncSQLRepRepl/README.md

 # PHP-ZeroMQAsyncSQLReqRepl

-This implements a ZeroMQ server that can recieve SQL queries from ZeroMQ messages and process them in threads using PHP Parallel extension in threads.
+This implements a ZeroMQ server that can recieve SQL queries from ZeroMQ messages and process them in threads using PHP Parallel extension.

 PHP Clients send a Unique Identifier with a query that the client can later recieve the results.
 This allows clients to send sql calls to be executed in a non blocking manner and retrieve the results later on after they have executed and there are results.